anushac14/recipes-and-ratings-analysis/README.md

  frameborder="0"
  ></iframe>

 This histogram shows the distribution of calories, where the calories are grouped into 100 calorie increments.
 There is a clear right skew with most dishes being within the range of 0-600 calories, which makes sense as it aligns with the typical average calories that both snacks and meals have.
-Although this doesn't directly answer my inital exploration question, it does provide a useful visualization of the typical calorie ranges that are present for recipes in this dataset.
+Although this doesn't directly answer my initial exploration question, it does provide a useful visualization of the typical calorie ranges that are present for recipes in this dataset.

 **Carbohydrates vs Calories Distribution**
  <iframe